arbkz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 The next 66 columns represent the Average of the measurements for a given Activity and Subject.

-The data is Type: Numeric
-    and the Values are normalised and bounded within [-1,1].

 Where the label has a suffix of (-X/-Y/-Z)  this represents 3 distinct variables which are  measurements for the X,Y and Z axis